sg-crest A Singapore Government Agency Website

 Networking can be intimidating for an introvert or someone who is shy, but it doesn’t have to be.
 By preparing and proactively making an effort, you can open up countless opportunities for yourself.

-The best way to start on the right foot is to set realistic goals with achievable expectations that benefit both parties involved.
-Focus on making conversations that are meaningful and get straight to the point.
-Be bold enough to ask questions, but don’t forget to listen carefully to the response.
+Start by setting realistic goals with achievable expectations that benefit both parties involved.
+Focus on making meaningful conversations and getting straight to the point.
+Be bold enough to ask questions, but don’t forget to listen carefully to the responses.

 Attend walk-in interviews, virtual career fairs, workshops and more!
 Explore Career GRIT and find events and other resources best suited to your career journey.
 Check it out now.